-SLEEP is a set of 9 files that should be stored in a folder with the following names.
-In Dat, the files are stored in a folder called .dat in the top level of the repository.
+SLEEP is a set of 9 files that should be stored with the following names.
+In Dat, the files are stored in a folder called .dat in the top level of the repository. metadata.key

-metadata.key

 metadata.signatures

 metadata.bitfield

 metadata.tree

 metadata.data

 content.key

 content.signatures

 content.bitfield

 content.tree

 The files prefixed with content store metadata about the primary data in a Dat repository, for example the raw binary contents of the files.
-The files prefixed with metadata store metadata about the files in the repository, for example the filenames, file sizes, file permissions.
-The content and metadata files are both serialized representations of Hypercore feeds, making SLEEP a set of two Hypercore feeds to represent a set of files, one for file data and one for file metadata.
+The files prefixed with metadata store metadata about the files in the repository, for example the filenames, file sizes, and file permissions.
+The content and metadata files are both Hypercore registers, making SLEEP a set of two Hypercore registers.